Get E-Book

 socket.send('tick', port, '127.0.0.1');

-Datagram sends are atomic at the UDP API boundary.
+Datagram sends are atomic at the UDP API level.
 One send request describes one payload.
-If the OS accepts it, the receiver gets that payload as one datagram or gets nothing.
-The receiver never gets the first half as one message event and the second half as another message event because Node chose to split it.
-Fragmentation below IP can happen, but reassembly finishes before UDP delivery to the socket.
+If the OS accepts it and the receiver eventually gets it, the receiver gets that payload as one datagram.
+Node will not deliver the first half as one message event and the second half as another message event.
+IP fragmentation can happen below UDP, but reassembly finishes before delivery to the UDP socket.
 Failed reassembly means no delivered datagram.

 const header = Buffer.alloc(3);